Planning to travel to Istanbul for the first time? Here are the best Istanbul travel tips you need to know to enjoy this incredible Turkish city.

 Traveling to Istanbul for the first time?
 It is exciting to be going to this incredible city that is full of wonders and partially a Unesco World Heritage site.

-If your trip to Istanbul is also the first time you’re taking a flight, read this post to get all the must-know tips for first time flyers.
+If your trip to Istanbul is also the first time you’re taking a flight, read this post to get all the must-know tips for first-time flyers.

 Arriving in Istanbul

 There are so many options for arriving in Istanbul.
 You can opt for a train, bus, flight or even a ship but of course, that will depend on where you’re coming from!

-Just like traveling to any other place, you’ll need to obtain a visa if you’re coming from another country.
-You can apply for an e-visa from the Turkish visa information website.
+Just like traveling to any other place, you’ll need to obtain a visa if you’re coming from another country (though some nationalities don’t require one).

 Related post: The ultimate guide to visiting Turkey

-Istanbul Travel tips for first time visitors
+Travel tips for Istanbul for first-time visitors

 1. Don’t try to see everything in Istanbul

-Istanbul offers a mix of history, culture and modern, so decide which section you fancy the most or try to even mix it a little bit by visiting half of the historical part and the modern part.
+Istanbul offers a mix of history, culture, and modern, so decide which section you fancy the most or try to even mix it a little bit by visiting half of the historical part and the modern part.
 With that, you’ll be able to see a great deal of Istanbul.

 2. Get yourself an Istanbul kart (Istanbul card).